sensu/sensu-docs-legacy/source/docs/0.17/install-sensu.md

 # Running Sensu

-Only one flavor of Sensu should be used at any given time: Sensu Core (sensu-server + sensu-api), or Sensu Enterprise.
-If you have previously run Sensu Core or Sensu Enterprise and are switching flavors, simply stop one and start the other.
+_NOTE: Only **one** flavor of Sensu should be used at any given time: Sensu Core (sensu-server + sensu-api), or Sensu Enterprise.
+If you have previously run Sensu Core or Sensu Enterprise and are switching flavors, simply stop one and start the other._

 ## Sensu Core